Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Cervical spine specialization: Some clinics focus specifically on the spine or neck

-Warning Signs When Choosing a Therapist
+Warning Signs When Choosing a Trainers

 - No individual assessment at the first appointment